Skip to main content Skip to accessibility

 Prior year basis tax reform

-You'll still need to let us know if you get married or permanently separate from your spouse or civil partner.
+If you are filing jointly or claiming compensatory allowance, you'll need to let us know if you permanently separate from your spouse or civil partner.

 High value residents

 Independent Taxation applies to all married couples and civil partners in Jersey, including high value residents (HVRs).
-New HVR's arriving in Jersey from 2022 onwards will be subject to Independent Taxation rules.
-Any HVR couples who separate from 2022 would also fall into the new Independent Taxation regime.
+HVRs arriving in Jersey from 2022 will be subject to Independent Taxation rules.
+Any HVR couples who separate from 2022 will also fall into the Independent Taxation regime.

 Non-residents